Financial Aid Policies

 Title IV aid to be returned: Tulsa Community College and student

 If the student receives more Federal Student Aid than the amount earned, TCC, the student, or both must return the unearned funds in a specified order as follows:

-1. Unsubsidized Direct Stafford loans (other than PLUS loans).
+1. Unsubsidized Direct student loans (other than PLUS loans).

 3. Direct PLUS loans.